This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Transfer to a large serving bowl and top with the optional garnish of chopped green onions, cilantro and southwest style corn mix.
+• Transfer to a serving bowl and garnish with additional chopped fresh cilantro.

 Jenn’s Notes